Imagine toasting your toes and boiling your beans using leftover cheese, apple cores and potato peels.

 At Good Energy we’re excited to be making our gas green – by sourcing gas extracted from decaying food, plants, and poo!

-6% of our domestic gas supply now comes from biomethane sourced right here in the UK.
+6% (this will be 10% from 1st April 2020) of our domestic gas supply now comes from biomethane sourced right here in the UK.
 It’s the gas we use to cook and heat our homes, coming from the waste we don’t want.

 What is green gas?